kaifishr/TicTacToe/README.md

 The agent's interactions with the environment over the period of one episode can be considered as the unrolling of a computational graph.
 However, parts of this graph are not differentiable such as the sampling of actions or the environment as the environment's underlying computational processes might be unknown.

-The Policy Gradient reinforcement learning algorithm ignores the problem of credit assignment as it focuses on the overall performance of the agent's policy after the unrolling of one episode.
+The Policy Gradient reinforcement learning algorithm ignores the problem of credit assignment as it focuses on the overall performance of the agent's policy after running one episode.

+If an episode ends with a positive (negative) total reward, it is expected that, on average, actions associated with positive (negative) reward occurred more often during the episode.

+In practice, we unroll an episode and compute the discounted rewards to derive the error signal, for each step taken during the episode, that is then used for the policy gradient descent.

+Let's look at the math behind policy gradients.
+Let $a$ be a single action that was taken during an episode rollout and $r$ the final reward of that episode.

+As the policy network (resembles a probability density function / produces probabilities) from which we sample actions, the final reward $r$ can be considered a random variable (whose realization is a probabilistic value).
+Hence, for identical initial states, the decision process and therefore the final reward might look totally different.

+The expected total reward $\mathbb{E}[r(a)]$ is therefore what we want to maximize.

 ### Deep Q-Learning